vocdoni/docs/README.md

 # Voĉdoni

-Status of the document: *work in progress*
+### A fully verifiable decentralized anonymous voting system

-## A fully verifiable decentralized anonymous voting system
+_This document is a work in progress and subject to change_

 Cryptography and distributed p2p systems have given rise to a new, revolutionary digital technology which might change the way society organizes: blockchain.
 Among many other applications, it can allow for secure, transparent, distributed and resilient decision making.

 In this document, we propose the system architecture of a decentralized anonymous voting platform.

-## Overview
+## Design overview

 We want to bring decentralized voting to mass adoption.
 This requires a solution that has a user experience at least on par with current, centralized solutions.